AxisCommunications/acap-native-sdk-examples/tensorflow-to-larod-cv25/README.md

 inference latency and model size with only a slight penalty to the model's accuracy.

-If your machine doesn't have the hardware requisites, like not enough GPU to train or not enough storage to save the training data, you can take a look at [train-tensorflow-model-using-aws](https://github.com/AxisCommunications/acap-sdk-tools/tree/main/train-tensorflow-model-using-aws), a tool to automatise model training with AWS.
+If your machine doesn't have the hardware requisites, like not enough GPU to train or not enough storage to save the training data, you can take a look at [train-tensorflow-model-using-aws](https://github.com/AxisCommunications/acap-sdk-tools/tree/main/train-tensorflow-model-using-aws), a tool to automatize model training with AWS.

 ### The example model